 Factory in a Box

-Such a system would allow you, as a manufacturer, to look at the part that you made today, compare it to the part you made yesterday, see that quality assurance is being done, and analyze the NDT that’s been done for each process on the line.
-The feedback would help you understand exactly what parameters you used to make those parts and then, from the sensor data, see where there are defects.
+Such a system would allow a manufacturer to look at the part that made today, compare it to the part made yesterday, see that product quality assurance is being done, and analyze the NDT that’s been done for each process on the line.
+The feedback would help the manufacturer understand exactly what parameters were used to make those parts and then, from the sensor data, see where there are defects.

 Machine Learning and Autonomous AI

 Much of the power of AI comes from the ability of machine learning, neural networks, deep learning, and other self-organizing systems to learn from their own experience, without human intervention.
 These systems can rapidly discover significant patterns in volumes of data that would be beyond the capacity of human analysts.
 In manufacturing today, though, human experts are still largely directing AI application development, encoding their expertise from previous systems they’ve engineered.
 Human experts bring their ideas of what has happened, what has gone wrong, what has gone well.

 Eventually, autonomous AI will build on this body of expert knowledge so a new employee in, say, additive manufacturing benefits from operational feedback as the AI analyzes onboard sensor data for preventive maintenance and to refine the process.
 That’s an intermediate step toward innovations like self-correcting machines—as tools wear out, the system adapts itself to maintain performance while recommending replacement of the worn components.